flabbergast/enstix/README.md

 - `i` will print some info.
 - `p` will ask you for your passphrase.
-If entered correctly, the stick switched to the "encrypted mode".
+If entered correctly, the stick switches to the "encrypted mode".
 - with `r` you can switch from "read-only" to "writable" and back.
 This only works in the "encrypted mode".
 - with `c` you can change your passphrase.